-VFW Post 688, located in Boerne, Texas, is the second oldest VFW Post in the State of Texas.
-VFW Post 688 received it’s Charter in 1936 and now has over 200 members who represent every war dating back to World War II.
+VFW Post 688, located in Boerne, Texas.
+We received it’s Charter in 1936 and now has over 200 members who represent every war dating back to World War II.
 We have a dedicated Honor Guard which provides graveside honors for approximately 30 deceased Veterans a year.
 We also install recognition markers on Veteran graves including for those that were not provided at internment.

 Our Post hosts more than forty events throughout the year to honor, serve, and educate the community about important dates related to prior military actions that have given us all the freedoms we enjoy today.
 We support the VFW National Home for Children in Eaton Rapids, Michigan where the children of deceased or incapacitated Veterans can live quality lives despite the loss of a Veteran parent.
 The Post participates in many programs to assist widows and orphans of Veterans.

 VFW Post 688 distributes Buddy Poppies throughout the year, a program that provides compensation to the veterans who assemble the poppies, provides financial assistance in maintaining state and national veterans’ rehabilitation and service programs and supports the VFW National Home for Children.
 VFW Post 688 participates and organizes numerous community specific recognition events or activities including: the Boy Scout of the Year program; the JROTC Cadet of the Year award; the Patriot’s Pen essay competition (for students in grades 6-8); the Voice of Democracy speech competition (for students in grades 9-12); the Smart/Maher VFW National Citizenship Education Teacher Award; and the separate Police Officer, EMS Technician, Deputy, and Firefighter of the Year awards.